conholdate/docs.conholdate.com/en/net/groupdocs-total-for-net/data-extraction/extract-from-zip/_index.md

 Container means that both container-only files (like zip archives, outlook storage) and documents with attachments (like emails, PDF Portfolios).

-Follow the steps below to extract an email text from outlook storage:
+Follow the steps below to extract an email text from outlook storage

-*   Instantiate [Parser](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser) object for the initial document;
+*   Instantiate [Parser](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser) object for the initial document.
-*   Call [GetContainer](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser/methods/getcontainer) method and obtain collection of document container item objects;
+*   Call [GetContainer](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser/methods/getcontainer) method and obtain collection of document container item objects.
-*   Check if *collection* isn't *null* (container extraction is supported for the document);
+*   Check if *collection* isn't *null* (container extraction is supported for the document).
 *   Iterate through the collection and obtain [Parser](https://apireference.groupdocs.com/net/parser/groupdocs.parser/parser) object to extract a text.

-The following sample code shows how to extract a text from zip entities:
+The following sample code shows how to extract a text from zip entities.

 {{< gist "conholdate-docs-gists" "7cbce1a3a43e0499231b59427a842a93" "extract-from-zip.cs" >}}